cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Platform teams must seek support of enterprise leadership and show impact on value streams

+When adopting platforms, choosing the right capabilities and experiences to enable first, can be crucial.
+Capabilities that are frequently required and undifferentiated, like pipelines, databases and observability, may be a good place to start.
+Platform teams may also choose to focus first on a limited number of engaged and skillful app teams.
+Detailed feedback from such teams improves the first platform experiences; and people from those teams help champion and evangelize the platform to later adopters.

 Perhaps most important is to recognize that the success of a platform is directly dependent on the success of its users and products; and as such it's vital that platform teams partner with app teams and other users to prioritize,